bounswe/bounswe2022group1/README.md

 -> Checkout master branch

--> Enter into the folder deliverables/CMPE451_Customer_Presentation_Milestone_X   where X can be 1,2 or 3.

 -> Enter into the directory "backend".

 -> You should be in the same directory as docker-compose.yml and Dockerfile.
 Type: